garethgeorge/backrest/README.md

 **Features**

  * WebUI for restic supports local and remote access (e.g. run on a NAS and access from your desktop)
- * Graphical operation progress (e.g. live progress bars for backup operations)
+ * Realtime UI e.g. live progress bars for backup operations and live refreshes of operation history.
- * Graphical operation history (e.g. view past backup operations and their status)
- * Graphical snapshot browser
+ * Snapshot browser
- * Graphical restore interface
+ * Restore interface
  * Highly configurable backups
    * Detailed scheduling options
    * Configurable retention policies with restic forget (e.g. keep 1 snapshot per day for 30 days, 1 snapshot per week for 6 months, etc)
    * Include lists
    * Exclusion lists
-   * Custom CLI flags e.g. for use with rclone
+   * Add custom CLI flags for detailed control of restic e.g. for use with rclone
    * Supported destinations are any restic supported repository (e.g. local filesystem, S3, Backblaze, rclone, etc).
  * Automatic repo health operations e.g. forget and prune.
+   * Forget runs after every backup.
+   * Prune once every 7 days by default.
  * Multiple backup plans can be configured running on different schedules and with different retention policies.
  * Multiple restic repositories can be configured and used in different plans.